Public organisations – how municipalities, counties, parishes and the State of Finland grant authorisations for tax matters

-Finnish companies and organisations must always have a Business ID if they wish to authorise other individuals or companies to take care of their tax matters on their behalf.
-If the company or organisation does not have a representative listed in the Trade Register, Register of Associations, or Business Information System (YTJ), they must first request a right to grant authorisations.
+Finnish organisations must always have a Business ID if they wish to authorise other individuals or companies to take care of their tax matters on their behalf.
+If the organisation does not have a representative listed in the Trade Register, Register of Associations, or Business Information System (YTJ), they must first request a right to grant authorisations.

 Request rights to grant authorisations

-If you have been granted the representative’s right to grant authorisations, you can log in to the Suomi.fi e-authorisation service and
+After the request for authorisation has been accepted and you have received the right to grant authorisations, log in to the Suomi.fi e-authorisation service.

 Grant the required authorisations to the parties you need to take care of the organisation’s tax matters.
 For example, you can grant an authorisation to yourself or to an accounting firm.